The Bells of St. Mary's (1959 film)

 The Bells of St. Mary's is a 1959 television adaptation of the famous 1945 film.
 The television version is directed by Tom Donovan, and stars Claudette Colbert and Marc Connelly.

+The New York Times wrote that while they did not attempt to replicate the original performances, they performed ably.

 Plot

-The story of a group of nuns at the convent of St. Mary's and their efforts to convince a millionaire to help pay for the repairs to their poorly capitalized and decaying parochial school building.
+This tale revolves around the nuns of St. Mary's convent on a mission to win over a wealthy philanthropist, hoping he will finance the vital repairs needed for their dilapidated and struggling parochial school.